hitbtc-com/hitbtc-api/APIv2.md

 `GET /api/2/public/symbol/{symbol}`

 Return the actual list of currency symbols (currency pairs) traded on HitBTC exchange.
-The first listed currency of a symbol is called the base currency, and the second currency is called the quote currency The currency pair indicates how much of the quote currency is needed to purchase one unit of the base currency.
+The first listed currency of a symbol is called the base currency, and the second currency is called the quote currency.
+The currency pair indicates how much of the quote currency is needed to purchase one unit of the base currency.
 [Read more](http://www.investopedia.com/terms/c/currencypair.asp)